Enis Bardhi: Levante

 On 17 July 2017, Bardhi agreed to a three-year deal with La Liga side Levante UD for an estimated €1.5 million.
 He made his La Liga debut on August 21, starting in a 1–0 home win against Villarreal CF.

 On 26 August, he scored his debut goal in the top tier, a direct free kick in a 2–2 home draw against Deportivo de La Coruña.

 Trabzonspor

 On 12 August 2022, following Levante's relegation from La Liga, Bardhi moved to Turkish Süper Lig club Trabzonspor.
 On 15 January 2025 his contract with the club was mutually terminated.

-Bodrum F.K.
+Bodrum

-On 24 January 2025 Turkish Süper Lig club Bodrum F.K. announced the signing of Bardhi until the end of the season.
+On 24 January 2025, Turkish Süper Lig club Bodrum announced the signing of Bardhi until the end of the season.
 He debuted with his new team on January 26, subbing in for Jonathan Okita at minute 83 of the game played against Eyüpspor.
-Bardhi would begin his next match, played against Konyaspor on 31 January 2025, on the bench as well, subbing in for Celal Dumanlı at 62’.
-He played his first match as a part of Bodrum’s starting 11 at his next game, a Turkish Cup match played against Antalyaspor on 5 February 2025.
+On 16 March, he netted his first goal in a 2–0 away win over Çaykur Rizespor.
+A month later, on 2 April, he scored a goal in a 3–2 away defeat after extra time against his former club Trabzonspor in the Turkish Cup quarter-finals.

+Konyaspor

+On July 12, 2025, Bardhi signed a two-year contract with Süper Lig club Konyaspor.
+On 5 May 2026, he netted a stoppage-time penalty in a 1–0 away win over Beşiktaş, sealing his club's place in the Turkish Cup final.